argoproj/argo-cd/docs/proposals/decouple-application-sync-user-using-impersonation.md

 - Can an Application refer to a service account with elevated privileges like say  `cluster-admin`, `admin`, and service accounts used for running the ArgoCD controllers itself ?
 >Yes, this is possible as long as the ArgoCD admin user explicitly allows it through the `AppProject` configuration.
 - Among the destinations configured in the `AppProject`, if there are multiple matches for a given destination, which destination option should be used ?
->If there are more than one matching destination, either with a regex match or an exact match, then we report an error in the sync operation.
-This is to avoid conflicting destination configurations and to simplify the overhead of choosing the right/closest matching service account.
+>If there are more than one matching destination, either with a glob pattern match or an exact match, then we use the first valid match to determine the service account to be used for the sync operation.
 - Can the kubernetes audit trail events capture the impersonation.
 >Yes, kubernetes audit trail events capture both the actual user and the impersonating user details and hence its possible to track who executed the commands and as which user permissions using the audit trails.
 - Would the Sync hooks be using the impersonation service account.
 >Yes, if the impersonation feature is enabled and customers use Sync hooks, then impersonation service account would be used for executing the hook jobs as well.
+- If application resources have hardcoded namespaces in the git repository, would different service accounts be used for each resource during the sync operation ?
+>The service account to be used for impersonation is determined on a per Application level rather than on per resource level.
+The value specified in `Application.spec.destination.namespace` would be used to determine the service account to be used for the sync operation of all resources present in the `Application`.

 ## Summary